How much deposit do you need?

 Some people want to have some cash in the bank after completion or use their money to do other things with, and this is fine.

 You don’t need to confirm exactly how much deposit you want to put down until you’ve found the property and had an offer accepted.
-If the property needs some work, you might want to put down a smaller deposit so you’ve got some cash available for improvements.
+If the property needs some work, you might want to put down a smaller deposit, so you’ve got some cash available for improvements.
 If it’s in great condition you might be able to put a larger deposit down and take advantage of lower interest rates and monthly payments.

 Deposits on flats